TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/asc-hdinsight-invalidvmsku.md

 # We ran diagnostics on your resource and found the following issue
 <!--issueDescription-->
-There is a problem creating HDInsight cluster <!--$ClusterDnsName-->[ClusterDnsName]<!--/$ClusterDnsName--> because there is an invalid virtual machine sku.
+There is a problem creating HDInsight cluster <!--$ClusterDnsName-->[ClusterDnsName]<!--/$ClusterDnsName--> because there is an invalid virtual machine SKU.
 <!--/issueDescription-->

 ## **Recommended Steps**

-* Please update the virtual machine sku to one of the skus mentioned here : <!--$ErrorDescription-->[ErrorDescription]<!--/$ErrorDescription-->
+* Please update the virtual machine SKU to one of the SKUs mentioned here : <!--$ErrorDescription-->[ErrorDescription]<!--/$ErrorDescription-->

 ## **Recommended Documents**